Beit Yisrael: History

 Beit Yisrael was built in the 1880s as an extension of Mea Shearim; it was originally called "Mea Shearim HaHadasha" (מאה שערים החדשה, lit. the new Mea Shearim).
 A number of prominent community activists of the Old Yishuv, looking for a solution to the skyrocketing costs of living quarters in Mea Shearim, came up with the idea to purchase the adjacent plot of land, a dirty and infested area nicknamed "the pool" because of its severe drainage problems.
 Rabbi Aryeh Leib Dayan purchased the plot for a cheap price, after which they drained the water and began to build.
 The neighborhood book of regulations describes some of the difficulties of the time:

 Beit Yisrael originally consisted of one central street by the same name, which contained the main synagogue, with small alleyways branching off on which houses were built.
 Another main street, which connected the neighborhood to Mea Shearim, was built later and named for Rabbi Dayan.
 Two-story houses lined the roads, with spacious courtyards behind them and a shared well for every two houses.
 The inhabitants were originally poor people who could not afford housing in other neighborhoods, though many olim from across the globe settled there as well.
 By 1900, there were sixty houses and two synagogues.
 Throughout the years of Mandate Palestine, the neighborhood continued to grow, eventually expanding to the north.

-During the 1947–1949 Palestine war, from 1947-1949, Beit Yisrael was on the front lines, and from 1949 until 1967, it was situated right near the Armistice Line and the border with Jordan.
+During the 1947–1949 Palestine war, from 1947 to 1949, Beit Yisrael was on the front lines, and from 1949 until 1967, it was situated right near the Armistice Line and the border with Jordan.

 On March 2, 2002, eleven people were killed and over 50 were injured in the Yeshivat Beit Yisrael massacre in the neighborhood, where people had gathered for a bar mitzvah celebration.